zama-ai/concrete-ml/docs/built-in-models/encrypted_dataframe.md

 - **String Enum**: String columns are mapped to integers starting from 1.
 This mapping is stored and later used for de-quantization.
 If the number of unique strings exceeds 15, a `ValueError` is raised.

 ## Supported Operations on Encrypted Data-frames

+> **Outsourced execution**: The merge operation on Encrypted DataFrames can be **securely** performed on a third-party server.
+This means that the server can execute the merge without ever having access to the unencrypted data.
+The server only requires the encrypted DataFrames.

 Encrypted DataFrames support a subset of operations that are available for pandas DataFrames.
 The following operations are currently supported: